 Other information

-Other information comprises the Board of Directors' report.
-Audit Committee and management is responsible for the other information.
+The other information comprises of Board of Directors' report.
+Management is responsible for the other information.

 Our opinion on the financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.